pbearne/Bullhorn2WP/readme.txt

 3. Job list with CV/resume upload form via ShortCode

 == Changelog ==

+== 2.1.2 ==
+improved the messages on the settings page protect the country code

 == 2.1.1 ==
 Fixed a bug when syncing